Jacob975/TAT_python/README.md

 # Setup
 1. $vim tat_config

-	set path in tat_config
+	set path of tat code, source(your raw data), python, and result in tat_config

 2. $vim tat_datactrl.py

 	set path of tat_config in tat_datactrl.get_path

-3. $setup_tat_folder.py
+3. $tat_setup_linux.py or $tat_setup_mac.py

-	This code will set up all folder you need, Haven't been composed.
+	This code will set up all folder you need, reset the python path in each tat program in path of code.

 # Below are standard steps of processing TAT data.